 This is a very popular visa option for students looking to stay in Australia after graduation to gain professional work experience.

 There are multiple 'streams' in this visa class.
-The majority of university students graduating with a bachelor, masters or higher degree will apply in the Post Study Work Stream.
+The majority of university students graduating with a bachelor, masters or higher degree will apply in the Post-Higher Education Work Stream.
+This used to be known as the Post-Study Work Stream.

-For most students the Temporary Graduate visa is granted for two years for graduates with a bachelors degree, three years with a coursework or research masters degree and four years with a PhD or other doctoral degree.
-However, graduates with certain degrees in areas of skill shortage are eligible for a two year extension of their visa grant from 1 July 2023.
-To see if your degree is eligible, visit this website.
+For most students the Temporary Graduate visa is granted for two years for graduates with a bachelors degree or coursework masters degree, three years with a research masters degree, PhD or other doctoral degree.

 The 485 Temporary Graduate visa gives you full working rights while in Australia.